munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code interpret-invoke (4 before, 1 after)

 Most of the work happens in `invoke()`, which we'll get to.
-Here, we look up the method name from the operand and read the argument count operand.
+Here, we look up the method name from the first operand and then read the argument count operand.
 Then we hand off to `invoke()` to do the heavy lifting.
-That function returns `true` if the invocation succeeded.
-If it returns `false`, a runtime error occurred.
-We check for that here and abort the interpreter if it happens.
+That function returns `true` if the invocation succeeds.
+As usual, a `false` return means a runtime error occurred.
+We check for that here and abort the interpreter if disaster struck.

-If the invocation succeeded, then there is a new CallFrame on the stack, so we need to refresh our cached copy of the current frame.
+Finally, assuming the invocation succeeded, then there is a new CallFrame on the stack, so we refresh our cached copy of the current frame in `frame`.

 The interesting work happens here: